thomasarmstrong/MCValidation/README.md

 # Lessons Learned

-## Generating SPE input
+### Generating SPE input

 For CHEC-S we measured the SPE in the lab, fit using a Gentile Fitter to obtain the relevant parameters.
-TODO

-## angular distribution

-Inital tests still had the angular and wavelength distribution files in the camera configuration file.
-This led to a large amount of non-unformity accross the camera.
+Need to be very careful with the normalisation using norm_spe. our initial attemp of a spe curve with 40% optical cross talk produced resuts with 60%...

+### Non uniformity in reco vs true p.e.?

+still don't understand this one fully, is the reco flat fielded in sim_tel?

+### Flatfielding

+Needed to add hardcoded gain and qe variations to the camera configuration file as opposed to through the main parameters (which will be set to 0).
+If this is not done, then calibration derived from one run will not be applicable to any other, as the pixel values will change.

+### High NSB

+Need to make sure trigger_current_limit is set high enough